Help Reduce Wildfire Danger

 It’s Wildfire Season ...
 Protect Your Home!

 Clear your property and bring your tree debris to the Jefferson County Slash Collection!
-We'll be somewhere in Jefferson County every weekend from June 1 through October 27.
+For 2020, we’ll be somewhere in Jefferson County every weekend from June 6 through Nov.
+1. Check back as the locations are being finalized.

 What is Slash?